Blue Monday – coined the most depressing day of the year – always falls on the third Monday of the New Year.

 Broke Girl in the City’sSurvival Guide to Blue Monday

-It’s not always easy to feel positive and fabulous when you are feeling blue.
+It’s not always easy to feel positive and fabulous when feeling blue.
 So here are some top tips on how to get through this Blue Monday!

 I thought it important to mention.
-There is a massive difference between a day which is a ‘depressing’ and ‘depression’.
+There is a massive difference between a day that is ‘depressing’ and ‘depression’.
 If you need support, it doesn’t matter what day it is.
 Get the support you need.

 Blast your music (loud)

 According to an article by Loop, loud music reduces stress.
-Due to the fact that ‘found in the inner ear is the sacculus (pronounced as sack-you-less) that has direct connections to pleasure centres in the brain.
-It releases endorphins when stimulated by loud music, so listening to loud music is essentially self-medicating’.
-Also, ‘getting chills when listening to music is called frisson (pronounced like free-son) and it happens when dopamine floods the body.’
+This is due to the fact that ‘found in the inner ear is the sacculus (pronounced as sack-you-less) that has direct connections to pleasure centres in the brain.
+When stimulated by loud music, it releases endorphins, so listening to loud music is essentially self-medicating.
+Also, ‘getting chills when listening to music is called frisson (pronounced like free-son), and it happens when dopamine floods the body.’

 New Year.
 New You

 Create a mood board or Pinterest board with ideas for the forthcoming year.
 What would you like to do?
 Where would you like to go?
 Keep a journal with all of your thoughts and hopes for this year.
 It’s a New Year.
 New You!

 Have a bubble bath and relax.
 Nothing feels better than a lovely, clean, cosy bed to snuggle up in afterwards.
 Prepare it the night before so you can dive in after work.
 A good night’s sleep will also help get rid of those blues.